Menu

 Vanessa Harper

 Rabbi Vanessa Harper joined the TBE team in 2021 following her ordination from Hebrew Union College-Jewish Institute of Religion in New York, where she also received a Masters in Hebrew Literature and numerous awards for academic achievement.
 During her training for the rabbinate, Rabbi Harper was recognized as a Wexner Graduate Fellow/Davidson Scholar, a UJA-Federation Graduate Scholar, a Be Wise Jewish Entrepreneurial Fellow, and as one of the New York Jewish Week’s “36 Under 36.”
-She received her undergraduate degree in English and Jewish Studies, graduating magna cum laude from Williams College in 2012, and has served as a Jewish educator and curriculum writer for preschoolers through adults in various capacities over the last fifteen years.
+She received her undergraduate degree in English and Jewish Studies, graduating magna cum laude from Williams College, and has served as a Jewish educator and curriculum writer for preschoolers through adults in various capacities over the last fifteen years.

 Jodi Sufrin